 Basic T-Shirt Techniques

 Now obviously, depending on your style or mood of casual attire then there are different ways you utilise T-shirts.
-For example you could use the T-shirt as your base or anchor for the outfit (see Jude Law and Zac Efron above) which would mean using a simple tee layered under a statement piece (blazer/check shirt) OR as a way of bringing life into an outfit that is otherwise very basic and monochromatic by using a bold statement colour.
+For example, you could use the T-shirt as your base or anchor for the outfit which would mean using a simple tee layered under a statement piece (blazer/check shirt) OR as a way of bringing life into an outfit that is otherwise very basic and monochromatic by using a bold statement colour.

 Here are just a few fool-proof things you can try out with your T-shirts:

 - When using a tee as an anchor for the outfit layer it with a statement item.
-A big trend right now is worker wear so go for a plaid shirt in a bold blue or red – Look how Zac Efron pulls off that relaxed casual look above by pairing a white tee with a nice bold check shirt left open.
-Or perhaps you’d prefer a striped shirt in the same colours?
+A big trend right now is worker wear so go for a plaid shirt in a bold blue or red – try pairing a white tee with a nice bold check shirt left open. perhaps you’d prefer a striped shirt in the same colours?
 You can then combined this simple look with some smart grey jeans and a navy blazer if you want to really get into advanced layering.
 Either way you have got a great look that’s held together in the middle by the neutral simple Tee.
 If you never button the top or bottom buttons of your shirts then wear a V-neck or alternatively, try it with only the top two or three buttons done up and pair it with a crew neck.

 - Use your crew necks as a way of bringing a pop of colour into your everyday wear, especially in winter.
 My standard go-to casual don’t-think-about-it wear for autumn and winter is a mid-blue pair of jeans with a black V-neck jumper over a crew neck in red, purples and greens.
 Or if I’m not in a jeans mood, it’ll be stone wash or navy chinos with a grey jumper, only this time the crew neck is in blues, pinks and purples.

 - Fashion can be simple!
-Look at Justin Timberlake and Brian Austin Green in the top picture.
-You CAN JUST wear a simple tee with some jeans and create a great outfit as long as they FIT correctly.
+You can just wear a simple tee with some jeans and create a great outfit as long as they fit correctly.
 This goes to show how easily fit can make or break an outfit, as if these t-shirts were oversized then these two would look terrible.
 It is not a very fashion forward approach, but it can be brought bang up to date using some great military boots/hi-tops with your jeans, or throwing on a simple statement jacket like a Mac or Military coat over the top of the t-shirt.